vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/service-path-patterns.md

 - **Segment dependant:** `/_v/segment/examplepath/123`
 - **Private:** `/_v/private/examplepath/123`

 VTEX has an edge layer that handles all requests to VTEX, including VTEX IO apps, in order to improve performance.
-Because of this, VTEX will handle requests to each of these possible paths in a different way when it comes to caching and handling cookies.
+Because of this, VTEX will handle requests to each of these possible paths differently when it comes to caching and handling cookies.
 See the table below.

 | **Path type**     | **Pattern**              | **Cookies behavior**                                                                                                                                                                                                                                | **Caching behavior**                                                        | **Example use case**                                                                                                                             |
 |-------------------|--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|